taocpp/PEGTL/README.md

 ## Changelog

-A new changelog will start here with version 1.0.
+A new changelog will start here with the first major release version 1.0.0.

 ## License